 Boiler maintenance is one of the key issues facing homeowners today, particularly with so many properties across the UK containing older models that need regular servicing.
 There is nothing worse, particularly in the winter months, than having a boiler on the blink.

-Here we take a look at the HomeCare® line of boiler cover from British Gas, and what you should be aware of.
+Here we take a look at the HomeCare line of cover from British Gas.

-What is included within the British Gas HomeCare® Packages?
+What is included within the British Gas HomeCare One to Four Products?

-British Gas' HomeCare® range of central heating and boiler cover provides ongoing maintenance, servicing and cover for breakdown or repairs.
-With over 6,000 Gas Safe-registered engineers and a 24/7 customer helpline, you can rest assure that you're in safe hands when it comes to repairs.
-With an annual boiler service included as standard, within the HomeCare range, British Gas can also cover faulty electrics, blocked drains and plumbing repairs.
+British Gas’ HomeCare One to Four products for gas central heating and boilers provides ongoing maintenance, servicing and cover for breakdown or repairs.
+With over 6,000 Gas Safe registered engineers and a 24/7 customer helpline, you can rest assure that you will be in safe hands when it comes to repairs.
+With an annual boiler service included as standard, within the HomeCare range, British Gas can also cover electrics, drains and plumbing.